-We expect that our total research and development expenses in 2019 will continue to increase significantly compared to our expenses in 2017 and 2018.
-Such increased research and development expenses primarily relate to the following key programs:
+We expect that our total research and development expenses in 2020 will decrease compared to our expenses in 2019 and 2018 but costs might increase again in 2021 in case we continue with the development of IFX-1 in HS.
+The increase of research and development expenses in 2019 primarily relate to the following key programs:

 - IFX-1.
-In 2017, we completed enrollment and dosing in our Phase IIa clinical trial of IFX-1 in patients with HS.
-In the fourth quarter of 2018, we completed enrollment of our Phase IIb clinical trial of IFX-1 in patients with HS.
-We expect our expenses associated with IFX-1 will further increase as we prepare to commence a Phase III clinical trial of IFX-1 in patients with HS, conduct our Phase II clinical program of IFX-1 in patients with AAV and prepare to commence a Phase II clinical trial program in patients with PG.
+In 2019, we completed enrollment and dosing in our Phase IIb clinical trial of IFX-1 in patients with HS.
+We expect our expenses associated with IFX-1 will decrease in 2020 and increase in 2021 in case we continue to develop IFX-1 in patients with HS, conduct our Phase II clinical program of IFX-1 in patients with AAV and continue our Phase II clinical trial program in patients with PG as well as our currently running program in COVID-19.
 We anticipate that our research and development expenses will increase substantially in connection with the commencement of these and any additional clinical trials.
-In addition, we are also incurring expenses related to the manufacturing of clinical trial material and investigating commercial scale production options. - IFX-2.
+In addition, we are also incurring expenses related to the manufacturing of clinical trial material and investigating commercial scale production options - IFX-2.
 We are continuing preclinical development of IFX-2, expenses for which mainly consist of salaries, costs for preclinical testing conducted by CROs and costs for the production of preclinical material. - Other development programs.
-Our other research and development expenses relate to our preclinical studies of other product candidates and discovery activities, expenses for which mainly consist of salaries, costs for production of preclinical compounds and CROs.
-CROs.
+Our other research and development expenses relate to our preclinical studies of other product candidates and discovery activities, expenses for which mainly consist of salaries, costs for production of preclinical compounds and costs paid to CROs.

-In 2017 and 2018, we incurred €14.4 million and €25.0 million of research and development expense, respectively.
+In 2019 and 2018, we incurred €44.6 million and €25.0 million of research and development expense, respectively.
 Our research and development expenses may vary substantially from period to period based on the timing of our research and development activities, including due to timing of clinical trial initiation and potential enrollment.
-Research and development expenses are expected to increase as we advance the clinical development of IFX-1 and IFX-2 and further advance the research and development of our preclinical product candidates.
+Research and development expenses are expected to decrease in 2020 and then increase again as we advance the clinical development of IFX-1 and IFX-2 and further advance the research and development of our preclinical product candidates.